The realization space of an unstable coalgebra

-Now, by the spiral exact sequence in Theorem \ref{ses-statement}) and the cogenerating property of the Eilenberg-MacLane spaces $K(\F,m)\in\mc{G}$ in Proposition \ref{cogenerating property of GEMs}, condition (a) is equivalent to $\pi^0 H_*(X^\bu) \cong C$, as unstable coalgebras.
+Using the spiral exact sequence from Theorem \ref{ses-statement} and the cogenerating property of the Eilenberg-MacLane spaces $K(\F,m)\in\mc{G}$ in Proposition \ref{cogenerating property of GEMs}, condition (a) is equivalent to $\pi^0 H_*(X^\bu) \cong C$, as unstable coalgebras.
 Similarly, condition (c) is equivalent to $\pi^s H_*(X^\bu) = 0$ for $1 \leq s \leq n+1$.
-So both (a) and (c) are certainly true for potential $n$-stages.
-Further the spiral exact sequence yields isomorphisms of $\naturalpi{0}{X^\bu}{-}$-modules
+So both (a) and (c) are certainly true for potential $n$-stages, and (b) holds by definition.